Published on

 Total Alkalinity (TA) acts as a buffer for pH levels.
 Keep TA between 80-120 ppm.
 If TA is low, add an alkalinity increaser.
 If it's too high, use a pH decreaser.
 Adjust slowly and retest.

-Calcium hardness should be 150-250 ppm to prevent damage to the tub and spa water's cloudiness.
-If it's low, add a calcium increaser.
+Calcium hardness should be in the range of 150-250 ppm to prevent damage to the tub and spa water cloudiness.
+If calcium hardness is low, add a calcium increaser.
 If it's high, dilute the tub water with fresh water or use a chemical reducer.

 Chlorine is the most popular sanitizer because it's effective and cost-efficient.
 It comes in granules or tablets.
 Non-chlorine options like bromine are great if you have sensitive skin, as they're typically less irritating.